Article

 For a comprehensive framework for balancing optimization across all AI search platforms, see our AI search optimization guide.

-Microsummary: FAQ schema is the sharpest platform conflict — it helps on Google AI Overviews and hurts on ChatGPT.
+FAQ-format content is the sharpest platform conflict — mildly positive for Google AI Overviews, mildly negative for ChatGPT.
+(The JSON-LD schema itself has no measurable effect; this is about visible content structure.)
 Resolve conflicts through platform-specific content variants, layered architecture, or traffic-share-based prioritization.

 Key Takeaways